Anushanga2001/Weather-Forecasting-mobile-application/README.md

 # Weather-App
-Weather forecasting app using API.
-To this I used react native frame work.And I did this in th visual studio IDE.
+To do this I used react native frame work.
+After searching a city you can see the next 7 days weather conditions.